-The first course of treatment for depression is usually medications called selective serotonin reuptake inhibitors or SSRIs which act on neurotransmitters in the brain.
+The first course of treatment for depression is usually medications called selective serotonin reuptake inhibitors or SSRIs that act on neurotransmitters in the brain.
 For persons suffering from mild forms of depression, a family doctor will often prescribe this medication.
-For this reason, seeking the advice of your family physician is as soon as you believe you might be suffering from clinical depression is so important.
+For this reason, seeking the advice of your family physician as soon as you believe you might be suffering from clinical depression is so important.

-The cause of psychotic depression is not yet identified but research shows that it is linked to a certain hormone named Cortical; which your body produces in large volumes especially when you are stressed out.
+The cause of psychotic depression is not yet identified, but research shows that it is linked to a certain hormone named cortical; which your body produces in large volumes especially when you are stressed out.
 Unlike other kinds of depression, there are no specific risk factors for the incidence of psychotic depression.

 Then you start having hallucinations where you start seeing surreal things like flying objects and talking non-living things.
-You also develop delusional thoughts, like paranoia and other unreasonable fears.
+You develop delusional thoughts, like paranoia and other unreasonable fears.

 - The person may experience a high amount of anxiety.